-Caroline Ott is serving as the Director for Leadership by Design at William & Mary.
-Caroline is a recent graduate of the Master's in Higher Education Administration program in the School of Education, here at William & Mary.
-She has also spent the last two years working in the Office of Student Leadership Development, specifically with the Fraternity and Sorority Community.
+Caroline Ott is thrilled to be serving as the Director for Leadership by Design at William & Mary for a second year in a row.
+Caroline currently works at the University of Virginia and lives in Charlottesville with her fiance, Adam.
+Caroline is a graduate of the Master's in Higher Education Administration program in the School of Education, here at William & Mary.
+She is originally from Cincinnati, Ohio and attended The Ohio State University for her undergraduate degree.
 With many years of leadership development under her belt, Caroline is excited to invite Virginia students to William & Mary, a place where she has spent 2 years, to experience this campus and to learn more about leadership, their own strengths, and how to make a difference in their community!

 Cameron How, Counselor

-Cameron is a rising sophomore at the College of William & Mary, majoring in Philosophy and Psychology.
-In addition to his classwork, Cameron is a Hall Council Representative, Tribe Ambassador, member of Global Playground on Campus, member of Club Basketball, and soon to be Freshman Resident Assistant.
-Cameron lives in Washington, DC, this summer (minus a week) as part of the Leadership and Community Engagement Summer Institute.
+Cameron is a rising junior at the College of William & Mary, majoring in Philosophy and minoring in Management and Organizational Leadership in the Business School.
+In addition to his classwork, Cameron is a Resident Assistant, student representative on the Citizen Scholars Study Group, and member of Club Basketball.
+Cameron will be returning from his study abroad experience in Santiago de Compostela to join the Leadership by Design team.
 Cameron is eagerly anticipating his time at Leadership by Design as he is passionate about cultivating leadership qualities in himself and others.
-Cameron is also passionate about food, basketball, Big Bang Theory, and House!
+Cameron is also passionate about food, basketball, Big Bang Theory, and House M.D!

 Drew Stelljes, PhD, Program Advisor